Pieloth/Asus-G713PV-fix-media-powersettings/README.md

 - **Idempotent & Fast:** Safe to run repeatedly.
 Checks complete in milliseconds with zero persistent RAM/CPU usage.
 - **Self-Elevating:** Automatically requests Administrator UAC elevation when launched manually.
 - **Self-Rotating Logs:** Keeps an execution history (`.log` / `.bak`) capped at 512 KB.
+- **Self-Update Location:** Automatically updates its path if moved to another folder.

 ---

 ## 🚀 Quick Start

 ### Option 1: Executable (`.exe`)
-1. Download the latest `fix_media_powersettings.exe` from the [Releases](../../releases) page.
+1. Download the latest `fix_media_powersettings.exe` from the [Releases](../../releases) page and place it in some folder.
 2. Right-click and **Run as Administrator** (or accept the UAC prompt).
 3. The script applies the fix immediately and configures the automated Task Scheduler entry.

+> [!NOTE]
+> The Task Scheduler entry updates the .exe location automatically.
+Just rerun the .exe if moved to another folder.

 ### Option 2: Python Script (`.py`) - For interactive test usage
 **Requirements:** Python 3.8+ and `pywin32`.